International relations: Unit-level concepts in international relations

 As a level of analysis the unit level is often referred to as the state level, as it locates its explanation at the level of the state, rather than the international system.

 Regime type

 It is often considered that a state's form of government can dictate the way that a state interacts with others in the international relation.

 Democratic peace theory is a theory that suggests that the nature of democracy means that democratic countries will not go to war with each other.
 The justifications for this are that democracies externalize their norms and only go to war for just causes, and that democracy encourages mutual trust and respect.

-Communism justifies a world revolution, which similarly would lead to peaceful coexistence, based on a proletarian global society.
+Marxism justifies a world revolution, which similarly would lead to peaceful coexistence, based on a proletarian global society.

 Revisionism versus status quo

 States can be classified by whether they accept the international status quo, or are revisionist—i.e., want change.
 Revisionist states seek to fundamentally change the rules and practices of international relations, feeling disadvantaged by the status quo.
 They see the international system as a largely western creation which serves to reinforce current realities.
 Japan is an example of a state that has gone from being a revisionist state to one that is satisfied with the status quo, because the status quo is now beneficial to it.